 Features and Strategies

-There are close to a hundred features and strategies for enabling all sorts of actions including filters, alerts, time tracking, warnings, and task planners.
+There are nearly a hundred features and strategies for enabling all sorts of actions, including filters, alerts, time tracking, warnings, and task planners.

 Though I have about 80 features and strategies enabled, here are a few I like the most, in addition to the ones (Most Important Projects, Day Planning, Weekly Scheduler, Custom Squares, Day Planning) I’ve already described.